The name Svalbard means "cold coasts" and was first mentioned in Icelandic texts in the 12th century.

 The largest islands are Spitsbergen, Nordaustlandet, Barentsøya, Edgeøya and Prins Karls Forland.

-Svalbard is outside the Schengen Area, and all travellers without a Norwegian passport must therefore take their passport with them when travelling to the archipelago.
+Svalbard is outside the Schengen Area, and all travelers without a Norwegian passport must therefore take their passport with them when traveling to the archipelago.

 - 1596: Willem Barentsz discovers Svalbard

 - 1600 - 1750: International whaling activities